Dusty Rhodes (outfielder): Early career

 During the regular season, in 82 games played and only 186 plate appearances, Rhodes slugged 15 home runs, drove home 50 runs batted in, and compiled an on-base plus slugging percentage of 1.105.
 He appeared in the field in only 37 games (starting 30 in the outfield), but batted .364.
 He was often used as a pinch-hitter for right-handed-batting Monte Irvin, an eventual Baseball Hall of Famer, and for the season he hit .329 with two home runs in pinch hitting roles.
 An August 29 doubleheader at St. Louis was a microcosm of Rhodes' regular season.
 He came into the first game in the eighth inning, batting for Irvin, tripled, and scored to tie the game and send it to extra innings.
 He stayed in as the left fielder and tripled again in the tenth to drive in the Giants' leading run; but the Cardinals came back to tie and then win the contest in 11 innings.
 Rhodes then started the nightcap in left field, got four hits in five at bats, hit two homers and two doubles, scored three runs, and drove in two.
 His performance equaled an MLB record for most extra-base hits (six) in a doubleheader.

 With Rhodes putting up a .341 batting average overall, the Giants—led by superstar Willie Mays and 20-game-winner Johnny Antonelli—won the National League pennant by five full games, their first league title since 1951.

 1954 World Series star

-They were matched in the 1954 World Series against the Cleveland Indians, who had set an American League record by winning 111 games.
+The Giants were matched in the 1954 World Series against the Cleveland Indians, who had set an American League record by winning 111 games.
 Rhodes appeared in three games, entering each as a pinch hitter for left fielder Irvin.